MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/virtual-visits.md

 ## Teams Electronic Health Records (EHR) connector

 If your healthcare organization uses Electronic Health Records (EHR), you can integrate Teams with your EHR system for a more seamless experience.
-The Teams EHR connector makes it easy for clinicians to launch virtual visits with patients and consultations with other providers in Teams directly from the EHR system.
+After you set up the Teams EHR connector,  clinicians can launch virtual visits with patients and consultations with other providers in Teams directly from the EHR system.

-Teams enables simple, secure collaboration and communication with chat, video, voice, and healthcare tools in a single hub that supports compliance with HIPAA, HITECH certification, and more.

 Currently, the Teams EHR connector supports integration with the Cerner EHR system and Epic EHR system.
 To learn more, see: